Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon-Aware Decision-Making

 \subsection{Generation Layer: Power Plants}

-Power plants in the generation layer are the primary sources of electricity and direct carbon emissions in the grid, which play a critical role in decarbonizing the electricity sector.
-We categorize the decarbonization decisions in the generation layer from three different timescales and discuss below.
+Power plants in the generation layer are the primary sources of electricity and direct carbon emissions in the grid.
+We categorize the decarbonization decisions in the generation layer from three different timescales and discuss them below.